bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 </RelativeLayout>
 ```

-#### Create an activity
+### Create an activity

-Create an activity with a representative name, for an example NativeCardRegistrationActivity.
-In onCreate set your newly created layout as contentView for the activity.
+Next, create an activity with a representative name (we'll use NativeCardRegistrationActivity in this guide).
+Then set the your newly created layout file (activity_native_card_registration) as the contentView for the activity, as the code example shows.

 ```java
 @Override